Deadbush225/Folder-Customizer/scripts/readme.md

-these scripts are meant to be ran at the root path
+- these scripts are meant to be ran at the root path
+- build files first

 1. Edit release template
 2. `bump_version.ps1`